 It is recommended to include 1~2 O linkers (also called eg1, or AEEA linker) between the label and PNA for 5' end labeling.

-Peptide can be conjugated at 5' end or 3' end but 5' end conjugation (peptide+PNA) is more popular.
+The peptide can be conjugated at 5' end or 3' end but 5' end conjugation (peptide+PNA) is more popular.
 O linker can be added between peptide and PNA as a spacer

 One of the most popular applications of PNA peptide conjugation includes antimicrocidal reagents, which comprise of CPP (most commonly (KFF)3K or (RXR)4XB and 10~15 basepair of PNA molecules that are antisense to the essential gene of the microbes.